 Examples of contaminants

 Many buildings constructed before 1980 contain asbestos in old floor tiles, ceiling tiles, roof shingles, siding, and insulation.
-Asbestos can separate into microscopic-size particles that remain in the air and are easily inhaled.
-Persons occupationally exposed to asbestos can develop several types of life-threatening diseases like asbestosis, lung cancer and mesothelioma.
+Asbestos can separate into microscopic-sized particles that remain in the air and are easily inhaled.
+Persons occupationally exposed to asbestos can develop several types of life-threatening diseases like asbestosis, lung cancer, and mesothelioma.

 Polychlorinated Biphenyls (PCBs)